NexusFlight/AngularAutoPage/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.6.

+The idea behind this project is you can provide a model and it will automatically generate the fields for a user to input data somewhat akin to Djangos admin pages.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.